Introduction

 - Valuation: You know you are up for a risk when you bid.
 There are penalties if you cannot meet the contract you bid for.
 So, you need to evaluate how many tricks your hand can realistically win.

 - Information: Contract Bridge is played in a team of two.
 Each player must communicate their hand strength to the other.
-Once they understand each other’s hands, one can decide the best contract for their combined hands.
+Once they understand each other’s hands, they can decide the best contract for their combined hands.
 Players are expected to communicate through the cards they play.

 Tips & Tricks